-Objective iii: For the effects of PTSD on CVD mediated by cardiovascular risk factors, interventional indirect effects are defined.
-The following indirect effects are of interest: 1) The interventional indirect effect through the cardiovascular risk factors considered jointly, 2) the interventional indirect effects via each of the cardiovascular risk factors considered separately.
-For estimation, the survival mediational g-formula is applied (Lin, Young, Logan, & VanderWeele, 2017; Lin, Young, Logan, Tchetgen Tchetgen, et al., 2017).
+Objective 5: For the effects of PTSD on MACE mediated by CVD risk factors, interventional indirect effects are defined.
+The following indirect effects are of interest: 1) the interventional indirect effect through CVD risk factors considered jointly, 2) the interventional indirect effects via each of CVD risk factors considered separately.
+For estimation, the survival mediational g-formula will be applied (Lin, Young, Logan, & VanderWeele, 2017; Lin, Young, Logan, Tchetgen Tchetgen, et al., 2017).

-Main challenges of the causal analyses are correct model specification as well as unmeasured confounding.
-Unmeasured variables are, for example, time-varying lifestyle characteristics such as diet, physical activity, sleep, as well as substance use (Figure 1).
-We assume that these unmeasured factors affect the CVD outcome via measured cardiovascular risk factors.
-That is, by adjusting appropriately for cardiovascular risk factors, confounding induced by unmeasured lifestyle factors is attenuated.
+Main challenges of the causal inference analyses are correct model specification as well as unmeasured confounding.
+Unmeasured variables are, for example, time-varying lifestyle characteristics such as diet, physical activity, as well as substance use (Figure 1).
+We assume that these unmeasured factors affect MACE via measured CVD risk factors.
+Adjusting for measrured CVD risk factors, will therefore attenuate confounding induced by unmeasured lifestyle factors.

 3.7 Ethical considerations